-Let’s go over some key areas.
+Let’s go over some of the important points.

 (WordPress settings menu)

-(WordPress Settings – General Settings Screen)
+(WordPress Settings – General Settings)

-(Global Settings – Writing Settings Section)
+(WordPress Settings – Writing Settings)

-As stated in the Update Services section,
+As stated in this section,

 When you publish a new post, WordPress automatically notifies the following site update services …

-(Update Services – A Powerful Traffic Feature Of WordPress)
+(Update Services – A Powerful Traffic Feature)